Glass: History

 During the 13th century, the island of Murano, Venice, became a centre for glass making, building on medieval techniques to produce colourful ornamental pieces in large quantities.
 Murano glass makers developed the exceptionally clear colourless glass cristallo, so called for its resemblance to natural crystal, which was extensively used for windows, mirrors, ships' lanterns, and lenses.
-In the 13th, 14th, and 15th centuries, enamelling and gilding on glass vessels was perfected in Egypt and Syria.
+In the 13th, 14th, and 15th centuries, enamelling and gilding on glass vessels were perfected in Egypt and Syria.
 Towards the end of the 17th century, Bohemia became an important region for glass production, remaining so until the start of the 20th century.
 By the 17th century, glass in the Venetian tradition was also being produced in England.
 In about 1675, George Ravenscroft invented lead crystal glass, with cut glass becoming fashionable in the 18th century.
 Ornamental glass objects became an important art medium during the Art Nouveau period in the late 19th century.

-Throughout the 20th century, new mass production techniques led to widespread availability of glass in much larger amounts, making it practical as a building material and enabling new applications of glass.
-In the 1920s a mould-etch process was developed, in which art was etched directly into the mould, so that each cast piece emerged from the mould with the image already on the surface of the glass.
+Throughout the 20th century, new mass production techniques led to the widespread availability of glass in much larger amounts, making it practical as a building material and enabling new applications of glass.
+In the 1920s a mould-etch process was developed, in which art was etched directly into the mould so that each cast piece emerged from the mould with the image already on the surface of the glass.
 This reduced manufacturing costs and, combined with a wider use of coloured glass, led to cheap glassware in the 1930s, which later became known as Depression glass.
 In the 1950s, Pilkington Bros., England, developed the float glass process, producing high-quality distortion-free flat sheets of glass by floating on molten tin.
 Modern multi-story buildings are frequently constructed with curtain walls made almost entirely of glass.
 Laminated glass has been widely applied to vehicles for windscreens.
 Optical glass for spectacles has been used since the Middle Ages.
-The production of lenses has become increasingly proficient, aiding astronomers as well as having other application in medicine and science.
+The production of lenses has become increasingly proficient, aiding astronomers as well as having other applications in medicine and science.
 Glass is also employed as the aperture cover in many solar energy collectors.

 In the 21st century, glass manufacturers have developed different brands of chemically strengthened glass for widespread application in touchscreens for smartphones, tablet computers, and many other types of information appliances.
 These include Gorilla Glass, developed and manufactured by Corning, AGC Inc.'s Dragontrail and Schott AG's Xensation.